Remembrance Day: The war memorial, the plane crash and the two Aberdeen women never seen again

 Painstaking search finds Rhoda’s family members

 Callum’s belief that Rhoda’s sister had a family set me off digging through Find My Past family trees.
-Eventually, I found William (Bill) Cormack in Eastbourne, Rhoda’s nephew.
+Eventually, I found William (Bill) Cormack in Norfolk, Rhoda’s nephew.

 “My mother spoke of Rhoda but I think there was a conflict of emotions, however.
 She was obviously devastated by the loss of her sister, but her wartime experience was a very positive one.